-As of September 26, 2014, we had one stock incentive plan for our employees and nonemployee directors, the 2007 Stock Equity Plan, as amended and restated effective November 17, 2011 (the "2007 Stock Plan").
+As of April 3, 2015, we had one stock incentive plan for our employees and nonemployee directors, the 2007 Stock Equity Plan, as amended and restated effective November 17, 2011 (the "2007 Stock Plan").
 The 2007 Stock Plan provides for accelerated vesting of certain share-based awards if there is a change in control of the Company.
 The 2007 Stock Plan also provides for the issuance of share-based awards in the form of stock options, stock appreciation rights, restricted stock awards and units, and performance share awards and units.
 We have various incentive programs under the 2007 Stock Plan, including annual and long-term incentive programs ("AIP" or "LTIP"), a global equity program ("GEP") and product development incentive programs ("PDIP").

 Under the 2007 Stock Plan, option exercise prices are equal to the fair market value on the date the options are granted using our closing stock price.
 Options may be exercised for a period set at the time of grant, which is generally seven years after the date of grant.
-Options generally vest in installments on one of three vesting schedules: (1) 50% one year from the grant date and 25% each year thereafter over a three-year period from the date of grant; (2) one-third annually over a three-year period from the date of grant; or (3) one-fourth annually over a four-year period from date of grant.
-Stock options are issued to directors annually and generally vest on the day before the annual shareholders' meeting.
+Options generally vest in installments on one of four vesting schedules: (1) 25% one year from the grant date and 1/48 each month thereafter over the remaining three-year period; (2) 50% one year from the grant date and 25% each year thereafter over a three-year period from the date of grant; (3) one-third annually over a three-year period from the date of grant; or (4) 25% annually over a four-year period from date of grant.
+Stock options are issued to directors annually and generally vest on the day before the annual stockholders' meeting.

 Restricted stock is not transferable until vested and the restrictions lapse upon the achievement of continued employment or service over a specified time period.
 Restricted stock issued to employees generally vests either one-third annually over a three-year period from the date of grant or in full three years after the grant date.
-Restricted stock is issued to directors annually and generally vests on the day before the annual shareholders' meeting.
+Restricted stock is issued to directors annually and generally vests on the day before the annual stockholders' meeting.